micropython/micropython/docs/library/esp32.rst

 .. classmethod:: Partition.mark_app_valid_cancel_rollback()

-    Signals that the current boot is considered successful.
+    Signals that the current boot is considered successful by writing to the "otadata" partition.
 Calling ``mark_app_valid_cancel_rollback`` is required on the first boot of a new partition to avoid an automatic rollback at the next boot.
     This uses the ESP-IDF "app rollback" feature with "CONFIG_BOOTLOADER_APP_ROLLBACK_ENABLE" and  an ``OSError(-261)`` is raised if called on firmware that doesn't have the feature enabled.
     It is OK to call ``mark_app_valid_cancel_rollback`` on every boot and it is not necessary when booting firmare that was loaded using esptool.

+.. classmethod:: Partition.mark_app_invalid_rollback_and_reboot()

+    Mark the current app partition invalid, rollback to the previous workable partition that was marked as valid with ``mark_app_valid_cancel_rollback()`` and then reboots.
+    If the rollback is sucessfull, the device will reset.
+If the flash does not have at least one valid app (except the running app) then rollback is not possible.
+    If the "CONFIG_BOOTLOADER_APP_ROLLBACK_ENABLE" option is set, and a reset occurs without calling either
+    ``mark_app_valid_cancel_rollback()`` or ``mark_app_invalid_rollback_and_reboot()``
+    function then the application is rolled back.
+    This uses the ESP-IDF "app rollback" feature with "CONFIG_BOOTLOADER_APP_ROLLBACK_ENABLE" and  an ``OSError(-261)`` is raised if called on firmware that doesn't have the feature enabled.

 Constants
 ~~~~~~~~~